ortus-docs/commandbox-docs/getting_started_guide.md

 The rest of this guide, however, will assume you're sitting at the interactive shell, where you can enjoy cross-platform command consistency, custom history, and tab completion.

 The first command you'll want to try out is `help`.
-Type it after a command, or even a partial command to help context-specific assistance.Check out the help for the `version` command and then run it to see what you get.
+Type it after a command, or even a partial command to help context-specific assistance.
+Check out the help for the `version` command and then run it to see what you get.

 ```bash
 CommandBox> version help